EtherealPtr/SilverlightEngine/README.md

 </ul>

 <h1>Why Silverlight Engine?</h1>
-<p>This is a passion project I've been developing in my free time.
-My goal is to create a powerful and robust rendering engine that uses the Vulkan API while providing a simple and user-friendly interface.
-There's still a long way to go, but I'm overall satisfied with the current state of the project.
-I set this challenge for myself to deepen my understanding of complex engine architecture and modern low-level rendering with Vulkan, as well as to explore new C++ features and enhance my C++ skills.
-The engine can be used as a visualization, simulation, or a prototyping tool, or it can serve as an educational tool for developers interested in learning about engine architecture and Vulkan rendering.</p>
+<p>This is a passion project that I've been developing on and off in my free time.
+It started with me learning how to render a simple triangle with Vulkan, then I turned it into a fully functional rendering engine featuring dynamic shadows, model loading capabilities, and an intuitive interface to render with Vulkan.
+Currently, the engine can be used as a visualization, simulation, or a prototyping tool.
+Additionally, it serves as an educational resource for engineers interested in learning about engine architecture and Vulkan rendering.</p>